TopoX84/SecureIPT/README.md

 If you don't know exactly what your current rules are, Just run the shell script.
 You risk seriously breaking your VPS/Dedi if you mis-configure your firewall.
 (You might block SSH ports, For instance)

 If you disregard this notice you will need to run the shell script anyway to fix whatever you broke, assuming you even have a usable network connection anymore.
 There is a reason most peoples firewalls are incorrectly configured, It is an extremely unforgiving task.

+**End warning**

 #Rule 1: Limit New Connections